wunderwuzzi23/blog/content/posts/2020/husky-ai-walkthrough.md

 5. **Evaluation:** After a training (even during) measure performance of the model (e.g. accuracy)
 6. **Improve the model:** If performance is not met, update the model (e.g. trying different algorithms, learning rates, neural network layouts,...) and start training again
 7. **Deployment:** If the performance of the model looks good, deploy to production
-8. **Operationalization:** Make the model available for usage via REST API.
+8. **Operationalization:** Make the model available for usage via an HTTP API.
 In my production deployment there is an API gateway which routes traffic to the Husky AI web server.
-The REST endpoint then calls into the model give predictions for uploaded images
+The API endpoint then calls into the model give predictions for uploaded images
-9. **End user runs predictions:** A user can invoke the REST API to upload an image and get a prediction
+9. **End user runs predictions:** A user can invoke the public API to upload an image and get a prediction
 10. **(Online Feedback Loop)**: Not visible in the image, because Husky AI does not do that.
 Production systems typically collect user data and feed it back into the pipeline (Step 1) - this turns the pipeline into an "AI lifecycle".